bvelica/flask-boilerplate-app/README.md

 # flask-boilerplate-app

-My atempt to create a Flask boilerplate app that can be used by anyone as a starter project.
+My attempt to create a Flask boilerplate app that can be used by anyone as a starter project.

 How to make this work?
 - git clone